 Is it possible for a belay device to jam open when it gets pulled into a bolt, or will it automatically re-lock after the initial impact?

-A belay device can jam open when it is sucked into a quickdraw clipped to a bolt, and it may not re-engage because it is under load.
+to a bolt, and it may not re-engage because it is under load.
 An astute belayer might be able to push away from the rock, re-engaging the device, but that is a big if with everything happening faster than you can spit.
 Having the device re-engage also assumes that the belayer hasn’t been knocked unconscious or broken his shoulder or hand when slammed into the rock.
 Most “assisted-braking” devices will lock up without any effort from a human belayer, but unjamming one still requires a sentient being.

 It all comes back to fundamentals and physics.
 You can read about the large forces generated in a fall in my answer to the highball-bouldering question (on this page).
 In route climbing, rope stretch, friction and drag will reduce the force, but these factors are difficult to predict accurately, and the belayer should expect a worst-case scenario, and be positioned and braced accordingly.
 Since you vastly outweigh your girlfriend (ex-girlfriend now?), it is no surprise that she launched like a pop-bottle rocket.